FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Final%20Output.JPG width=50% height=50%/>

 Once you have this prompt, you will need to copy it to clipboard.
-The easiest way to do this is to right click on the text of the final output, cick Edit, then ctrl-a, ctrl-v
+The easiest way to do this is to left click on the text of the final output, cick Edit, then ctrl-a, ctrl-v

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Click%20Edit.JPG  width=80% height=80%/>